These guides are AI-generated educational summaries — not legal or medical advice.

 Describing only current symptoms without conveying rate of progression

-Why: ALS is a progressive disease.
+ALS is a progressive disease.
 The examiner and rater need to understand the trajectory to appropriately document permanence and total disability.
 Progression also affects SMC review timelines.

-Do this instead: Describe when each symptom began, how quickly it has worsened, and what abilities you have lost over the past 6 and 12 months.
+Instead: Describe when each symptom began, how quickly it has worsened, and what abilities you have lost over the past 6 and 12 months.
 Bring a symptom timeline if you have kept one.

 Impact: Permanence designation; Total Disability Individual Unemployability (TDIU) if applicable prior to 100% rating; SMC review scheduling